Get your free printable Spring home maintenance checklist to make sure your house is ready for a new season.

 If you can, remove the couch cushions.
 Vacuum under them, and clean the cushions as well.

-Keep your furniture looking good, and save money!
-That’s why something like this portable upholstery cleaner could be good to help clean up spills, stains or really dirty furniture.
+That’s why something like this cordless furniture vacuum really helps you keep your furniture clean.
 A small investment could save you a lot of money by not needing to replace the furniture.

 I also like to swap out my throw pillow covers for the season.
 You can get completely different looks with the same pillows, just by putting on a new cover.

 Here’s an easy tutorial to make your own pillow covers.